Our approach to working with teachers to improve the accuracy and equity of their grading and assessment leads to powerful results:

 - Statistically significant decrease in failure rates, and to a greater degree for historically-underserved students

-- Statistically significant increase in grade inflation, and to a greater degree for white students and students from higher-income families
+- Statistically significant decrease in grade inflation, and to a greater degree for white students and students from higher-income families

 - Statistically significant increase in the correlation between teacher-assigned grades and standardized test scores, and to a greater degree for students from poorer families

 - Improved learning relationships between teachers and students

 - 98% of teachers who participated in professional learning on improved equitable grading would recommend it for other teachers

 Decreases in failure rates and more accurate grades

 San Leandro High School (grades 9-12) (San Leandro, CA)

 Across the 30 teachers who participated in this professional development, there was a 4% decrease in D/F rates.
 This may seem small, but consider that each teacher has approximately 150 students x .04% x 60 teachers =